umbraco/UmbracoDocs/Umbraco-Heartcore/Client-Libraries/Node-JS/index.md

 versionFrom: 8.0.0
 ---

-# Node JS Client library
+# Node.js Client library

-In this article you will be able to read a little about our Node.js Client library and you will be able to see a code samples showing you how to create a client and fetch some data from a Heartcore project.
+In this article you will be able to read about our Node.js Client library.
+You will be able to see a code sample showing you how to create a client and fetch some data from an Umbraco Heartcore project.

-If you are unfamiliar with Node.js you can read more at their [documentation](https://nodejs.org/en/docs/).
+If you are unfamiliar with Node.js you can read more in [the official Node.js documentation](https://nodejs.org/en/docs/).

 :::note
 You will have to have Node.js version 10 or above to be able to work with this client library.